Spring 2022 Newsletter

 Consortium for Cancer Implementation Science website now available

 The Consortium for Cancer Implementation Science (CCIS) focuses on cancer control priorities, cross-collaboration, and innovative solutions in implementation science.
 The new CCIS website offers resources, webinars, and articles related to cancer control and implementation science.
-The site also provides tools to help advance engagement, policy, and more in the implementation science field, and lists funding opportunities for those contributing public goods to support implementation science across the cancer control continuum.
+The site also provides tools to help advance engagement, strategy development, and more in the implementation science field, and lists funding opportunities for those contributing public goods to support implementation science across the cancer control continuum.
 View the new CCIS website.

 New Patterns of Care Explorer Tool